On Reading#

 2. Critical or Close Reading . . .

 If extractive reading asks “What does this text say?” then critical reading asks “What do I think about it—and why?”
 This form of reading may be thought of as dialogue, as confrontation, as intellectual engagement between your mind and another’s.
-Where extractive reading asks you to set aside your own reactions in order to understand, critical reading invites those reactions back in and asks you to take them seriously—to examine them, develop them, and put them into words and reasons.
+Where extractive reading asks you to set aside your own reactions in order to understand, critical/close reading invites those reactions back in and asks you to take them seriously—to examine them, develop them, and put them into words and reasons.

 Critical reading means engaging the reasoning, arguments, and consequences of a text on your own terms.
-It means asking whether the author’s claims hold up under scrutiny.
+It might mean asking whether the author’s claims hold up under scrutiny.
 Are the arguments logical?
 Is the evidence sufficient, relevant, and fairly presented?
 Are there assumptions operating beneath the surface that the author has not acknowledged or examined?
 Are there counterexamples the author has overlooked, or alternative explanations that would account for the same evidence?
 What are the consequences of the author’s position—if we accept this argument, what else must we accept, and are we prepared to do so?

 This is where your own mind becomes the primary instrument of inquiry.
 In extractive reading, you defer to the text; in critical or close reading, you assert yourself against it, alongside it, in tension with it.
-You are no longer asking what the author thinks.
-You are asking what you think yourself, in light of what the author has put before you.
+You are no longer just asking what the author thinks.
+You are asking what you think yourself, in light of what the author has placed before you.
 This requires a certain courage, because it means publicly committing to a position and defending it, knowing that your reasoning is now as open to scrutiny as the author’s.
 But it also requires humility, because the best critical readers are the ones who have done the hard work of extractive reading first—who have genuinely understood the text before presuming to judge it.

 Think of critical reading as a conversation with a text in which you are finally allowed to talk back.
 But like any good conversation, it only works if you have been a good and generous listener first.
 The quality of your criticism or praise will be directly proportional to the quality of your attention.
 A shallow reading produces shallow critique; a careful, honest, extractive reading of a text—one that has genuinely grappled with what the author is trying to say and why—produces the kind of critical response that is worth hearing: one that teaches us something not just about the text, but about the world the text is trying to describe.